jenil/bulmaswatch/_themes/pulse.md

 ---
 name: Pulse
-subtitle: A trace of purple
+description: A trace of purple
 ---